 My take is that you don’t need to, but you can if you want.

-But it also might make it harder to get a solid connection with a binding post or screw-in plug.
+But it also might make getting a solid connection with a binding post or screw-in plug harder.

-Once the bare wire is tight inside the binding post or banana plug, then it shouldn’t get dirty anyway.
+Once the bare wire is tight inside the binding post or banana plug, it shouldn’t get dirty anyway.

 A soldered connection for a plug might give you less chance of oxidation and a more reliable connection.
 But you need to be sure your soldering skills are up to the job, or you might make it worse.

 Some people do solder the connections.
 Most people don’t.